-But what even is that, and how can you increase it?
-We’ll share everything you need to know about video RAM, so read on!
+But what even is that, and how can you increase video RAM?
+Read on for everything you need to know about video RAM.

 You can easily view the amount of video RAM you have in Windows 10 by following these steps:

 - Open the Settings menu by pressing Windows Key + I.